-Jim has been married to his wife Vicki for more 45 years.
-They have three sons James, Jason and Jordan, as well as seven grandchildren.
-Senator Risch and Vicki live on a ranch outside of Boise and maintain an apartment in Washington, D.C.
+Senator Risch and his wife Vicki have been married for 50 years.
+Their commitment to Idaho and their work together earned them the distinction of being selected as Idaho's Healthy Marriage Ambassadors in 2007.
+They have three married sons and nine grandchildren.
+They live on a ranch outside of Boise and maintain an apartment in Washington, D.C.